 Moving forward, it's important to research the creator of the item and the smart contract to make sure you're purchasing an NFT made by an established artist producing original works.
 Please also keep in mind that you still own the token, even if it's no longer visible on the OpenSea platform.

-If you believe that your NFT is missing for reasons unrelated to those described above, please contact us here.
+If you believe that your NFT is missing for reasons unrelated to those described above, please contact our support team.